shxntanu/minima-list-ML/README.md

 Set the Content-Type header to application/json.
 Paste the JSON list of songs in the request body.
 Receive recommendations: The system will respond with a JSON list of recommended songs, including their names, artists, and years.

-Feel free to experiment with different song selections and explore the recommendations!
-You can also fine-tune the code further to personalize the recommendations based on additional user preferences, such as mood, genre, or activity.

 Note: To properly utilize the code, you'll need a Spotify developer account and a Spotify app created to obtain your API credentials.
 Please refer to Spotify's documentation for detailed instructions: <https://developer.spotify.com/documentation/web-api/>